The Creation (Haydn): Libretto

 The text of The Creation has a long history.
 The three sources are Genesis, the Biblical book of Psalms, and John Milton's Paradise Lost.
 In 1795, when Haydn was leaving England, the impresario Johann Peter Salomon (1745–1815) who had arranged his concerts there handed him a new poem entitled The Creation of the World.
 This original had been offered to Handel, but the old master had not worked on it, as its wordiness meant that it would have been four hours in length when set to music.
 The libretto was probably passed on to Salomon by Thomas Linley Sr. (1733–1795), a Drury Lane oratorio concert director.
 Linley (sometimes called Lidley or Liddel) himself could have written this original English libretto, but scholarship by Edward Olleson, A. Peter Brown (who prepared a particularly fine "authentic" score) and H. C. Robbins Landon, tells us that the original writer remains anonymous.

-When Haydn returned to Vienna, he turned this libretto over to Baron Gottfried van Swieten, who led a multifaceted career as diplomat, director of the Imperial Library, amateur musician, and patron of music.
-He had already collaborated with Haydn as librettist, editing the text for the oratorio version of The Seven Last Words of Christ, premiered in Vienna in 1796.
+When Haydn returned to Vienna, he turned this libretto over to Baron Gottfried van Swieten, who led a multifaceted career as diplomat, director of the Imperial Library, amateur musician, and patron of musicians including Mozart and Carl Philipp Emanuel Bach.
+He had already collaborated with Haydn as librettist, editing the text for the oratorio version of The Seven Last Words of Christ, premiered in Vienna in 1786.
 Swieten recast the English libretto of The Creation in a German translation (Die Schöpfung) that Haydn could use to compose.
 He also made suggestions to Haydn regarding the setting of individual numbers.
-The work was published bilingually (1800) and is still performed in both languages today.
+The work was published bilingually (1800) and is still performed in both languages.